Banknotes of the Thai baht: History

 In 1942, the Bank of Thailand was founded and took over responsibility for the issuance of paper money.
 50 baht notes were briefly reintroduced in 1945, with 50 satang notes issued in 1946.
 The one baht note was replaced by a coin in 1957 and the five baht was replaced in 1972.
 50 baht notes were again reintroduced in 1985, with the 10 baht note replaced by a coin in 1988.
 The EURion constellation has been used on the reverse of 100 and 1000 baht notes since 2003.
 Older notes are occasionally still found in circulation, for example, 10 baht notes, and these can usually be spent without problem.
 In any case, they can be exchanged for free in banks.

 15th series

-The 15th series are the oldest circulating banknotes in Thailand.
-They were issued throughout the year 2003 – 2005.
-The banknotes can still be seen and used in common manners.
+Bank notes of this series were issued throughout the year 2003 – 2005.
+Although becoming increasingly uncommon, they can still be seen and used as usual.

 16th series

 16th series (special)

 In 2016, after the passing of King Bhumibol, the Bank of Thailand issued the special series "The tribute to the great King Bhumibol".
 The reverses are replaced with the portrait of King Bhumibol through his life.
 The banknotes were rare at the first time being issued.
 As of 2018, however, the bills are commonly found and circulated in Thailand.
 Some Thais even mistakenly thought these were the new permanent series of banknotes.